Diverse, Robust Economy

 Orange County’s low unemployment figures are just as impressive when compared against the five other Southern California counties:

 Along with the strong economic numbers, the Orange County Business Expectations Survey (OCBX) shows that local businesses are optimistic about the economy.
-The second quarter reading for 2015 had an OCBX reading of 92 (a value of above 50 indicates expectations of continued economic expansion).
+The third quarter reading for 2019 had an OCBX reading of 87.1 (a value of above 50 indicates expectations of continued economic expansion).
 This is the highest value for the index since the third quarter of 2013.

 SCAG (Southern California Association of Governments) provides an overview of Orange County in their Profile of Orange County Report.
 Click Here to view the report.
 SCAG also provides an overview of Unincorporated Orange County.
 Click Here to view the report.